 We’re familiar with Stephen Strange, the venal surgeon whose hands were damaged irreparably in an auto accident.
 Destitute, he travels to the Himalayan retreat of the Ancient One, rumored to possess the power to cure his condition.
 But what condition does the master cure?
 After determining his worthiness, the Ancient One puts Strange through a course of training that leads him toward becoming a master of the mystic arts and eventually the Sorcerer Supreme, he who protects the Earth dimension from magical danger.
 Doctor Strange first appeared in Strange Tales #110, dated July 1963.
 Ten years later, after endlessly battling supernatural threats and interdimensional breaches, finally he obtains the title Sorcerer Supreme.
 Readers learn that Strange achieved in decades what had taken the Ancient One centuries to obtain, beginning back when he was just Yao from the village of Kamar-Taj.
 Even with an enviable aptitude it still took decades.
 Surely Batman would nod in appreciation of such discipline and patience, as would Shang Chi, Doctor Fate, Hawkeye, or any other hero who has trained hard to become the best.

-What finally happened to bring the good doctor to the point of graduation?
+What finally happens to bring the good doctor to the point of graduation?
 Co-written by Steve Englehart and Frank Brunner with art by Frank Brunner, Marvel Premiere #10 from September 1973 stands as one of my favorite comics ever and tells how nothing less than the death of the Ancient One, brought about by Strange himself, will stop the demon Shuma-Gorath from invading Earth through the Ancient One’s mind.
 In a sequence that presages the sacrifice of Obi Wan Kenobi or the passing of Yoda in the Star Wars films, the Ancient One transcends his physical existence to become one with Eternity, the essential nature of the universe itself.
 As he departs, the Ancient One passes on his exalted mantle to Strange.
 Readers must remember this development not only for the stirring writing and art, but because of the sense of something earned.
 Strange put in his time — no bolts of lightning or lab accidents for him, but power gained through worthiness and discipline.

-Update: I now anxiously await Doctor Strange, set for release on November 4, 2016, with Benedict Cumberbatch portraying Strange.
+UPDATE: I now anxiously await Doctor Strange, set for release on November 4, 2016, with Benedict Cumberbatch portraying Strange.
 I’m intrigued that Tilda Swinton is playing the Ancient One, but I see where this will become controversial.
 Will the movie reflect the events I’ve outlined above?
 Probably not entirely, but at least the makers more than likely will give nods in that direction.
 Oh, I cannot wait!

 Dr. Doom’s Mother Leaves Hell

 Dr. Doom, arguably the greatest super-villain of all time: the super genius, the scarred despot of Latveria, the armored terrorist bent on world domination, the . . . mama’s boy?
 Victor Von Doom was born into a traveling tribe of Zefiro Roma, derogatively known as “gypsies.”
-His mother, Cynthia, practiced magic, and sold her soul to Marvel’s devil figure, Mephisto, for power, so when a Latverian soldier later killed her, she went straight to Hell.
+His mother, Cynthia, practiced magic, and sold her soul to Marvel’s devil figure, Mephisto, for power, so when a Latverian soldier later kills her, she goes straight to Hell.
 Young Victor vowed he’d learn magic and science to free her from this fate.

 Indeed, the machine Von Doom was developing at Empire State, the one from that historic moment when Reed Richards tries to point out the computational errors Doom had made, would have been a trans-dimensional teleportation device for opening a door into Hell had it not exploded and set Victor on the road to becoming Doctor Doom.
 Years later, Doom gained his opportunity to free his mother, as recounted in Triumph and Torment, a one-shot graphic novel issued in November 1990, starring Doctor Doom and Doctor Strange.